-The wavelength of a specific wave is the distance over which a wave repeats.
+The wavelength of a specific wave is the distance over which a wave repeats, as shown in Figure 1.
 These repeating patterns known as wavelengths are represented by the letter lambda (λ).
 Waves carry energy through a medium (like the atmosphere, the vacuum, or even the ocean).
 For more on the physics of waves please see hyperphysics.

 When light comes in from the sun and strikes the surface of the Earth, the light bounces back and the wavelength gets longer.
 This longer wavelength light (now in the infrared) interacts with the greenhouse gases in the atmosphere and bounces around, warming the planet.
 This difference in wavelength is important because the shorter wavelength photons coming in pass right through the greenhouse gases (like carbon dioxide, methane, or water vapour), but the longer wavelength (lower energy) photons get absorbed.
-This phenomenon leads to global warming, a form of climate change.
+This phenomenon, known as the greenhouse effect, leads to global warming, a form of climate change.

 The University of Colorado has graciously allowed us to use the following Phet simulation.
 The simulation below allows you to see the interaction among speed, wavelength, and frequency.
 Wiggle the wrench up and down to create waves of different wavelengths.
 In order to see this best, click "no end," "oscillate," and turn the damping down to zero.